Overview

 Aviation is one of the hardest forms of transport to decarbonise.

 The government is depending on technology to solve the problem but it will be a long time before zero emissions aircraft can be used commercially.
 To reach net zero by 2050, other solutions are needed.
-Sustainable aviation fuel is an option for the shorter term alongside management of demand.
+Sustainable aviation fuel is an option for the shorter term alongside a kerosene tax to manage demand.
 We have looked at how to speed up the use of alternative fuel, particularly power-to-liquid synthetic fuel which can be carbon neutral.

 Integrating transport and planning